 We use this information so that we can tell which pages are the most popular and where people spend most of their time.
 We use this information to improve our website.
 In some circumstances we may collect personal information about an individual from a third party, for example, to analyse traffic at our website.
 If this information is linked with personal information we hold about you as set out above, this information becomes personal information and will be treated in the same manner as the personal information to which it has been linked.

 How your personal information is stored and kept secure

-All personal information collected by Thrive Riverina is held securely, whether on our physical files, in our computer systems or in a database (which may be hosted by Thrive Riverina or a third party on our behalf).
-This information is only made available to Thrive Riverina staff, contractors and third parties to a level that is necessary for them to perform their duties.
+All personal information collected by Visit Riverina is held securely, whether on our physical files, in our computer systems or in a database (which may be hosted by Visit Riverina or a third party on our behalf).
+This information is only made available to Visit Riverina staff, contractors and third parties to a level that is necessary for them to perform their duties.

 We will use all reasonable endeavours to keep your personal information in a secure environment however, this security cannot be guaranteed due to the nature of the internet.